 The beauty of running is its lack of discrimination.
 Anyone can participate.
 Young, old, fast, slow: everyone lines up and runs on the same streets at the same time.

-Runners who have overcome hardship are perhaps some of the most inspirational role models we have, because we get to push ourselves just as hard as them.
-We can strive to beat ourselves like they do.
+Runners who have overcome hardship are perhaps some of the most inspirational role models we have because we get to push ourselves just as hard as them.
+We can strive to beat ourselves as they do.
 When we hear of men and women rise to the running challenge, our own mental and physical roadblocks seem that much more beatable.

 Here are five inspirational runner’s stories.